dvishal485/flipkart-product-stock/README.md

 ## ToDo

 - [x] Make an API usage guide
-- [x] Add deploy to Heroku button
+- [x] Add Deploy to Heroku button
-- [ ] Add support for more products
+- [x] Add Support for more Products
+- [x] Get Product Price specific to the pincode
+- [ ] Improve accuracy